 Principal Investigator: DeeDee Bennett, University at Albany, SUNY

-Co-Principal Investigators: Hans Louis-Charles, Virginia Commonwealth University; Terri Norton, Bucknell University; Lori Peek and Nnenia Campbell, University of Colorado Boulder
+Co-Principal Investigators: Hans Louis-Charles, Virginia Commonwealth University; Terri Norton, Bucknell University; Lori Peek, University of Colorado Boulder

 Collaborator: Norma Doneghy Anderson, Founder and President, William Averette Anderson Fund